 Currently, she sits on Parks, Trails, and the Environment; Quality of Life, Arts, & Culture; Workforce, Education, & Equity; Ad Hoc Committee on Pensions; Ad Hoc Committee on Sports Recruitment and Retention; and serves as Vice Chair on the Government Performance & Financial Management Committee.

-Paula's experience in Dallas politics positions her well to represent the interest of the 9th district constituency.
-She served as Deputy Chief of Staff to former Dallas Mayor Tom Leppert; Chief of Staff to Mayor Mike Rawlings; and as senior advisor for Dallas Independent School District Superintendent Mike Miles.
-In her DISD role, Paula also oversaw Parent and Family engagement, Volunteer and Partnerships, and Community and Intergovernmental Relations.
+Paula's experience in Dallas politics positions her well to represent the interests of her District.
+Previously, she has served as Deputy Chief of Staff to former Dallas Mayor Tom Leppert, Chief of Staff to former Dallas Mayor Mike Rawlings, a legislative aide to former State Representative Dale Tillery, a district aide to former State Representative Harryette Ehrhardt, and Senior Advisor for Dallas ISD Superintendent Mike Miles.